MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Several minor UI improvements
 * Support task predecessors
 * Edit inline on Gantt chart
+* Many Gantt chart improvements
+* Site response is faster by using the proper server push

 **Bug Fixes**

 * Has redundant scrollbar on internet explorer
 * Navigate folder by clicking file breadcrumb throws exception in several cases
+* Notification setting minimal may cause can not send email
+* Better diagnosis error message to the end users

 Version 5.1.2